turingschool-examples/thought-box-mini-project/README.md

 * `thoughtList.test.js`
 * `thoughtCard.test.js`

 Once those are also passing, continue to build out the app, testing each component as you go.
-Once your `App` component is completely built, finish by writing a full acceptance test that verifies that the user flow is fully functional.

 **Hint**: A user story would look something like this: